-Research Grant Awards are expected to be made for a period of one to three years as befitting the project.
+Cooperative Agreements are expected to be made for a period of five years.

 Continuation funding (funding for the second and subsequent budget periods) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved application; (3) submission of required reports; and (4) compliance with the terms and conditions of the award.